 2018 CANWEA GROUP LEADERSHIP AWARD

-The 20/20 Catalysts Program is a proud recipient of the 2018 Canadian Wind Energy Association's 2018 Group Leadership Award.
+The 20/20 Catalysts Program is the proud recipient of the Canadian Wind Energy Association's 2018 Group Leadership Award.
 This award recognizes visionary leaders and clean energy pioneers for their outstanding contribution to the Canadian wind industry.
 To learn more about the award, please visit CanWEA's site.